ganesh2925/Weather-Forecast/Readme.md

 * The application also provides a seven-day weather forecast for the location.
 * Weather jokes are displayed every 7 seconds.
 * Random cities forecast is displayed.
-* On page reload application retrives last search location and displays its current weather information.
+* On page reload application retrieves the last search location and displays its current weather information.
 * The icons used to display weather conditions are easy to understand and visually appealing.
 * The application is responsive and can be used on different screen sizes.